 By the turn of the century, American casemakers had perfected the art of using multiple shades of color simultaneously - yellow, rose, green, and others - all by creating alloys of mixing other metals with the gold.
-As good cases become ever more difficult to find, don't miss out on this intact and complete survivor from World War I.
+As good cases become ever more difficult to find, don't miss out on this intact survivor that preceded America's involvement with World War I.

 Shipped FREE anywhere in America.